 8 tips for staying cool in the hot weather

-While sun-seekers are enjoying basking in the sunshine, the hot weather can lead to health problems and heatstroke, something that is particularly dangerous for the elderly.
+Temperatures are set to sore this weekend with some parts of the Uk set to reach highs of 37 degrees!
+While sun-seekers may enjoying basking in the sunshine, the hot weather can also lead to health problems and heatstroke, something that is particularly dangerous for the elderly.

 We’ve created our top tips to help you and your loved ones stay safe in the summer heat.

 - Keep out of the heat during the hottest times of the day.
 If you do go out, wear a hat, keep in the shade as much as possible and don’t forget your sun cream!

 - When inside, try to stay in the coolest parts of the house.
 Keep curtains closed in rooms that catch the sun and open windows when it’s cooler to let air flow through your home.

 - While we know keeping an active and healthy lifestyle is important, try to avoid strenuous activity when it’s warm.
 Also, limit activities like housework and gardening to the early morning or late afternoon when it is cooler.